Elson0509/React_Hooks/README.md

 ## List of components:

-### 0-ClassCounter - A counter using class
+0-ClassCounter - A counter using class
-### 1-HookCounter - A counter using hook
+1-HookCounter - A counter using hook
-### 2-ClassCounterTwo - A counter using class with previous state
-### 3-HookCounterTwo - A counter using hook with previous state
-### 4-HookCounterThree - useState with Object
-### 5-HookCounterFour - useState with Array
-### 6-ClassCounterOne - A class using componentDidMount and componentDidUpdate
+2-ClassCounterTwo - A counter using class with previous state 3-HookCounterTwo - A counter using hook with previous state 4-HookCounterThree - useState with Object 5-HookCounterFour - useState with Array 6-ClassCounterOne - A class using componentDidMount and componentDidUpdate 7-HookCounterOne - A hook using useEffect
-### 7-HookCounterOne - A hook using useEffect
+8-ClassMouse - A class setting up a component only once with componentDidMount 9-HookMouse- A hook calling useEffect only once

 ## Available Scripts